Vendor management systems: Best software options in 2025

 Complying with regulations

-When it comes to external freelancers and vendors, doing some initial due diligence is not enough.
+When it comes to external freelancers and vendors, initial due diligence is not enough.
 For example, the Office of the Comptroller of the Currency requires all banks to know who their vendors are and to manage any third-party risks that come from working with external suppliers.
 That means monitoring:

 - The strengths of individual controls